denniesia/beaunity/docs/project_structure/common_app.md

 ````

-**send_reminder_email(user, title, start_time, item_type)** - Composes and sends a personalized reminder email to a user about an upcoming event or challenge, including the name and date.
+`send_reminder_email()` - Composes and sends a personalized reminder email to a user about an upcoming event or challenge, including the name and date.
 The subject and message are customized based on the content type.

 ````python